DataTechX/ShellProject/README.md

 My Bachelor's degree is Further included as a PDF, which you may read to better understand th subject and project

 ### Dependencuies

-The project has been developed using [udis86](https://github.com/vmt/udis86) for disassembling, albeit with a few fixes.